csc-training/hip-programming/streams/02-streams-asynckernel/README.md

 In the exercise, you are instructed to use `hipStreamSynchronize()` to synchronize your streams one by one.

-Another way to synchronize GPU execution is to wait for all GPU work at once using:
+Another way to synchronize the GPU with the host is to wait for all GPU work at once using:

 ```
 hipDeviceSynchronize()